kuiperzone/PupNet-Deploy/README.md

 * RPM Package (binary)
 * Plain old Zip

-To use it, you fill out the parameters in a simple `pupnet.conf` file and, from within your project, run a command like so:
+To create an installation file, you fill out the parameters in a simple `pupnet.conf` file and, from within your project, run a command like so:

     pupnet --runtime linux-x64 --kind appimage

-In this case, it will call `dotnet publish` on your project and generate a distributable AppImage output file for use on Linux systems.
+In this case, PupNet calls `dotnet publish` on your project and generates a distributable AppImage output file for use on Linux systems.
 Additionally, you may optionally provide `.desktop` and AppStream metadata files.
-There is no need to provide a complex build-specific manifest, RPM spec or Debian control file.
-You provide your deployment configuration once in a single `pupnet.conf`, and PupNet takes care of the underlying build-specific tasks.
+There is no need to write complex build-specific manifests, RPM spec or Debian control files.
+You need only supply your deployment configuration once as a single `pupnet.conf`, and PupNet takes care of the underlying build-specific tasks.

 Likewise, to package the same project for Windows:

     pupnet -r win-x64 -k setup

 PupNet has good support for internationalization, desktop icons, publisher metadata and custom build operations.
-Although developed for .NET, it is also possible to use it to deploy C++ and other applications.
+Although developed for .NET, it is also possible to use it to deploy C++ and other kinds of applications.

 The output of PupNet is a distributable local file, such as an AppImage, flatpak or Setup.exe file -- it does not auto-submit your project to a repository.
 Note also that, in order to build a Linux deployment, the build system must be a Linux box and, likewise to build a Windows Setup file, a Windows system (hint: virtual machines are handy).

+However, it is possible to build a Debian package on an RPM machine, and viceversa.

 ## Prerequisites ##